-FEDERAL DIRECT UNSIBSIDIZED STAFFORD LOANS - Graduate students may borrow up to $20,500 through the William D. Ford Federal Direct Unsubsidized Stafford Loan Program.
+FEDERAL DIRECT UNSUBSIDIZED STAFFORD LOANS - Graduate students may borrow up to $20,500 through the William D. Ford Federal Direct Unsubsidized Stafford Loan Program.

 ENTRANCE COUNSELING/ MASTER PROMISSORY NOTE FOR FEDERAL LOANS - All Graduate students that are awarded Federal Loans from MMA must complete an online entrance counseling session as well as electronically sign a Master Promissory Note.
 Both of these steps can be completed at the Department of Education's website www.studentloans.gov .
 The student should have their PIN number available, which is the same PIN used to complete the FAFSA.
 Entrance Counseling/Master Promissory note results will be sent electronically to MMA.

 The following options provide information regarding other sources of aid to assist with meeting your educational expenses.
 These resources are not listed in any particular order.
 Students are encouraged to research the option that best meets their individual needs.

 FEDERAL GRADUATE PLUS LOANS - The Federal Graduate PLUS Loan is available to cover costs in excess of the $20,500 that you may borrow through the Federal Stafford Loan Program.
 The Graduate PLUS Loan is a credit-based loan.
 The interest rate is variable-fixed, based on the 10 year Treasury bill, with a cap of 10.5%.
-The current rate is fixed at 6.41%.
-Students may download the application fax it to 508-830-5077 or mail it to the MMA Financial Aid Office, 101 Academy Drive, Buzzards Bay, MA 02532.
+The current rate is fixed at 7.21%.
+Students may apply by clicking here.